Work in the vineyard

 This crucial period is very intense and yet also joyful, marking the completion of a cycle in the vineyard and the birth of the new wine in the winery with the same uncompromising quest for quality.

 The harvests usually start in the second half of September and often last beyond mid-October.
 We harvest each plot at optimal ripeness, taking into account all the relevant parameters at our disposal (analyses, tastings of the berries, weather forecast, etc.).
-During this period, the estate employs about a hundred temporary pickers, mainly from the Bordeaux region.
+During this period, the estate employs about two hundred temporary pickers, mainly from the Bordeaux region.

 The bunches are cut off the vines and sorted by hand, then placed in small crates with a maximum capacity of 8 kg, in order to avoid the grapes being crushed under their own weight.